Seagate/cortx-re/scripts/build-retention/README.md

 # Build Retention

 Any SSC VM with minimum configuration will work.
 Please add the vm to jenkins production as `build-retention` agent name.
-All commands have been executed as `root` user.
+All commands have been run as `root` user.
 Reference screenshot are provided at end for configuration.

 ## Clone the repository